History - Ph.D.

 - GRE scores

-- Statement of purpose describing professional objectives and proposed field of study
+- Goal statement describing professional objectives and proposed field of study

 - Significant piece of written work;